zeulewan/6502_project/notes.md

 bit of survivorship bias in the note taking process. what you write down you remember, so it feels like you dont need to write things down. lol

+#### Questions
+How do chips change their pins when going from read mode to write mode?
+They set either high or low impedence